 Common Resin Bound Driveway Problems And Their Solutions

-Resin bound driveway problems, though not very common, can be difficult to remedy when they do occur.
+Resin drive problems, though not very common, can be difficult to remedy when they do occur.
 Any issues — however small — can compromise the overall aesthetic of your driveway.
-This article is going to explore some of the most common problems found in resin bound driveways and discuss the best available solutions.
+This article is going to explore some of the most common problems found in resin driveways and discuss the best available solutions.

 What is a resin bound driveway?

 A resin bound driveway consists of aggregates — primarily an assortment of stones — that are combined with resin to form a surface layer.
 Resin is an adhesive substance; it binds the aggregates together.
 The combination of small aggregates and resin, along with a professionally installed, even layout, creates a driveway with a smooth yet textured aesthetic.
 Resin bound driveways are often favoured for this unique look, in addition to their reputation for being extremely durable.

 There are a couple of reasons why cracks may appear in your resin driveway surface.
 The first occurs primarily in winter.
 After bouts of heavy snow, some people will choose to shovel their driveway using a metal shovel.
 Though this is effective at shifting the snow, the repetitive hits of the shovel on the driveway will slowly chip away at the surface and eventually lead to the formation of cracks.
 To avoid this issue, we recommend using an alternative solution, such as a plastic shovel.

 The second reason for cracks forming boils down to poor initial workmanship.